Devsbench/recession-hot-delas/README.md

-# covid
-Available Developers on the bench
+Available Developers On The Bench
 ## When should you consider this offer?
 - When your hiring is frozen but you still need a team to complete a project
 - When you need to hire developers fast